A Checklist For A Thriving Clothing Company

 Clothing Brands Need To Take A Fresh Look At All Components Of Their Business

-“Retail is dying, the traditional outdoor fairs are not working anymore, the sales have stagnated!
+“Retail is dying, the traditional outdoor fairs are not working anymore, and the sales have stagnated!
 No one has the success recipe anymore!” says the CEO of one of Scandinavia’s biggest outdoor brands.
-After over 16 years working with numerous apparel brands in the Outdoor industry, the entire industry feels a bit “lost” at the moment.
+After over 16 years of working with numerous apparel brands in the Outdoor industry, the entire industry feels a bit “lost” at the moment.
 It seems that brands wait for some sort of sign from above, a direction, a guidance, a blueprint, name it whatever you want.
-They are waiting for someone or something to give them the workbook, that will turn this downwards spiral around and hand them success.
+They are waiting for someone or something to give them the workbook, which will turn this downward spiral around and hand them success.

 The outdoor industry has been leading the sustainability wave for example.
-Many brands have been pushing the research, innovated incredible products, have implemented extremely rigorous standards in sourcing and manufacturing.
+Many brands have been pushing the research, innovated incredible products, and have implemented extremely rigorous standards in sourcing and manufacturing.
 But when it comes to running contemporary businesses for the modern customer, nope, sorry, that hasn’t happened yet.
 The old ways of doing business aren’t working anymore.
 Customers are too well educated and want things faster.

 The outdoor industry is a great example that brands need to take a fresh look at all components of the business to become a brand of the future.
 Many of the startup customers that we work with through Apparel Entrepreneurship have a steep start.
 The crowded marketplace makes it very hard for new brands to take off.
 We see, that to be able to make it now, and to get a flying start, new brands need to stay one step ahead of the fast-paced, constantly changing industry.